shubhamsinha21/random-theme-generator-extension/README.md

-# Random Theme Generator for Adobe Illustrator 🌟
+# Build a 3rd Party Extension (Random Theme Generator) for Adobe Illustrator 🌟

 Introducing 🥁 a sophisticated Adobe Illustrator plugin/extension.
 This innovative tool🤖 seamlessly leverages the power of CEP (Common Extensibility Platform) and Extendscript to establish seamless ☑️communication with the host application.
 The frontend, elegantly built with Vite-React, embraces the efficiency of TypeScript for robust development, while its visual📹appeal is meticulously shaped with the timeless charm of vanilla CSS.
 Elevate your design experience with this cutting-edge solution that effortlessly combines creativity and professionalism.